ssfsx17/ffpnp/Jobs/JobDetails/Ashigaru.md

 ### Bushido Tech T7

-Dragon (10 AP) (single) - Attack for double damage that drains HP, as well as an amount of MP equal to 1/10th of the HP damage after defense was applied.
+Dragon (10 AP) (single) - Attack that drains half of the damage as HP, as well as an amount of MP equal to 1/10th of the HP damage after defense was applied.
+This ability ignores Evasion and Defense.

 Muramasa (multi) - Break a Level 60 Katana 2H.
 Attempt to cause Confuse and Doom statuses (4).